SquareSR/Testing-Red-Classic/beginner.md

 At 1-15 HP, use the Full Restore now.

 Oddish DSUM
-- Ignore this if you already have a Paras.
+- Ignore this if you already have a Paras
-- if you have no Paras and have a Pidgey, then weaken an Oddish with BB and throw Poke Balls
+- If you have no Paras and have a Pidgey, then weaken an Oddish with BB and throw Poke Balls
-- if you have no Paras but have a Spearow, then trade Spearow for DUX the Farfetch'd later on unless you happen to encounter an Oddish, in which case, BB and throw Poke Balls
+- If you have no Paras but have a Spearow, then trade Spearow for DUX the Farfetch'd later on unless you happen to encounter an Oddish, in which case, BB and throw Poke Balls

 | Time-based (repeat last two columns of the given row) | Step-based                                  |
 | ----------------------------------------------------- | ------------------------------------------- |